confused-Techie/PS-to-AD/README.md

   url: "Power_School_URL"
 app:
   verbose: true|false
-  skip_ps: true|false # Skip PowerSchell logging
+  skip_ps: true|false # Skip PowerShell logging
-  initial: true|false # Weather or not to complete first time migration
+  initial: true|false # Whether or not to complete first time migration
   cache_path: "The path for all cahced data storage."
   domain: "OPTIONAL - Email Domaain"
   algo: "Algoritm used to compare and migrate the data checked."